dsc03/Trendiness_Influence_Yelp/README.md

 # Not All Users are Equal
-## Using Unsupervised Learning &amp; Network Analysis to Identify Yelp’s Most ‘Trendy’ &amp; Influential Users
+## Using Dynamic-Time-Warping, Unsupervised Clustering &amp; Network Analysis to Identify Yelp’s Most ‘Trendy’ &amp; Influential Users

 ---
 ## Overview: